influxdata/telegraf/plugins/parsers/json/README.md

   json_query = ""

   ## Tag keys is an array of keys that should be added as tags.
 Matching keys
   ## are no longer saved as fields.
-Now supports wildcard glob matching.
+Supports wildcard glob matching.
   tag_keys = [
     "my_tag_1",
     "my_tag_2",